shivendra-bhonsle/ResumeAi-IAI-group-project/FINAL_PROJECT_REPORT.md

 5. **Location Score (5% weight)**: Geographic match if specified

 **Why These Weights?**
+- They are based on the human evaluation we had done
 - Skills are the strongest predictor of job performance (35%)
 - Experience and semantic fit are equally important (25% each)
 - Education matters but is often overweighted by traditional systems (10%)